yugr/cv/DEVELOPER_EN.md

 # Education

 2001 – 2006, Moscow Institute of Electronics and Mathematics (MIEM, later High School of Economics)
-  - MSc. in Applied Mathematics
+  - MSc in Applied Mathematics
   - Thesis: "Knowledge-based systems for mosaic synthesis"
     * Rule-based expert system in CLIPS/JESS
     * Image and signal processing in MATLAB and C++